Chart Color Schemes

 Population growth drivers in Glenlee - Rockyview are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Glenlee - Rockyview's population is around 5,788 as of Aug 2025.
-This reflects an increase since the 2021 Census which reported a population of 5,224 people.
-The change was inferred from ABS estimated resident population of 5,788 in June 2024 and additional validated new addresses since the Census date.
-The population density is 27 persons per square kilometer.
-Glenlee - Rockyview's growth rate of 10.8% since the 2021 census exceeded the SA4 region's 6.4%.
-Interstate migration contributed approximately 71.8% of overall population gains recently.
+Glenlee - Rockyview's population was around 5,788 as of November 2025, according to AreaSearch's analysis.
+This figure reflects a growth of 564 people since the 2021 Census, which reported a population of 5,224.
+The increase is inferred from ABS's estimated resident population of 5,788 in June 2024 and an additional 87 validated new addresses since the Census date.
+This results in a density ratio of 27 persons per square kilometer.
+Glenlee - Rockyview's growth rate of 10.8% since the 2021 census exceeded both the SA4 region (6.6%) and the SA3 area, indicating it as a growth leader in the region.
+Interstate migration contributed approximately 71.8% to this population gain.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Projected demographic shifts indicate a significant population increase in non-metropolitan areas, with Glenlee - Rockyview expected to increase by 1,348 persons to 2041, representing a total increase of 23.3% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Based on projected demographic shifts, a significant population increase is forecast for the top quartile of Australia's non-metropolitan areas by 2041.
+Glenlee - Rockyview is expected to increase by 1,348 persons by this year, marking a total increase of 23.3% over the 17-year period.

 Frequently Asked Questions - Population